30 Modern Logo Design Ideas To Inspire Your Creative Genius

 It’s sink or swim.

-When logos truly represent a business and what it stands for, we end up with memorable brands that we recognize in an instant.
+When logos truly represent a business and what it stands for, we end up with memorable brands that we recognize in an instant because of the visual impact they have on us.

-Because the number one lesson when you want to know if your modern logo is a keeper is:
+Because the number one lesson when you want to know if your modern logo is the perfect logo is:

 #1.
 It Has To Be Memorable